Theme Park Guides | Worlds of Fun

 • Patriot is a B&M inverted coaster that opened in 2006.

 • Prowler is a 2009 Great Coasters International wooden coaster.
-It was retracted in 2019.
+It was retracked in 2019 for a smoother ride experience.

 • Timber Wolf is a 1989 Dinn Corporation wooden coaster that was rated one of the best in the 1990s.
-It was retracted in 2019.
+It was retracked in 2019 for a smoother ride experience.

 • The Worlds of Fun Railroad is a 1973 Crown Metal Products 3 ft narrow gauge railroad.